artempoletsky/blender_scale_with_modifiers/apply_scale.md

 3. Make objects single user.
 Uses internal Blender operator of the same name before the opration.
 If False, multy user objects will be ignored by the script and deselected.

-## Supported modifiers and they properties
+## Supported modifiers and their properties

 1. Array - Constant offset values
 2. Screw - Screw offset